xerc/grid_for_container/Documentation/Index.rst

 **Community Documentation:**

-   This documentation is community documentation for the TYPO3 extension Grid for Gridelements
+   This documentation is community documentation for the TYPO3 extension Grid for Container

    It is maintained as part of this third party extension.